"The large statistics and the small energy steps of this scan

 Notice, furthermore, how small the signal at 38 MeV is in those data

-which is due to a smaller resolution and a larger bin size than what was achieved
+which is due to a smaller resolution and a larger bin size

 in the diphoton spectrum of the previously exhibited COMPASS data.

-In the righthand side figure, I show the CMS diphoton spectrum.
+I show the CMS diphoton spectrum.

 The reason that in the CMS diphoton spectrum the lower peak is at 35 MeV